-COM 009 College Entrance Course Reading & Writing 0 This course is designed to assist students with developing vocabulary skills and recognizing the main idea and supporting details in a paragraph.
+COM 009 College Entrance Course Reading & Writing

+This course is designed to assist students with developing vocabulary skills and recognizing the main idea and supporting details in a paragraph.
 Students will also learn beginning writing and study skills.
-Prerequisite: Placement by Exam.
-(All)
+Prerequisite: placement by assessment.